Toshikazu08/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-- This is a platform for interviewing and initial contact when working from home.
-If you have any questions, please contact me using the form at the bottom of the page (for simple tasks, just leave a note with instructions on my desk).
+- This is a platform for appointments while working from home.
+If you have any questions, please contact me using the form below.
 - Strong: R, Stata
 - Developing: Python, Matlab